michaelbromley/angularUtils/src/directives/uiBreadcrumbs/README.md

 ## Installation

 ### 1. Download
-You can install with Bower:
+You can install with Bower or npm:

 `bower install angular-utils-ui-breadcrumbs`
+`npm install angular-utils-ui-breadcrumbs`

 Alternatively just download the files `uiBreadcrumbs.js` and `uiBreadcrumbs.tpl.html`.
 Using bower has the advantage of making version management easier.